Halticus luteicollis

 scale-like gold hairs.

-A common bug acros southern Britain on bedstraws (Galium) and white bryony.
+A common bug acros southern Britain on bedstraws Galium, white

 Adult: June-September